Business Gamification: How And Why It Can Improve Your Business

 To use games as an example, consider Pokémon Go and World of Warcraft.
-Days after Pokémon Go was launched, it became one of the most popular apps in the world, peaking in August 2016 with 100-380 million users worldwide.
+Days after Pokémon Go was launched, it became one of the most popular apps globally, peaking in August 2016 with 100-380 million users worldwide.
 Despite this popularity, users quickly disappeared, with only 60 million users left in June 2017.

-The same fate is not true of the latter which still, 14 years after its release, have a consistent user base.
+The same fate is not true of the latter, which still has a consistent user base 14 years after its release.
 Organizations need consistent engagement and performance.
 It is too expensive to launch new initiatives and systems only to see a low employees user rate adoption and/or a drop off after 6-9 months.